jackokring/KRTPluginA/README.md

 * Envelope Follower `ENV`
 * Compressed Output `OUT`

-A normal compressor with a sidechain input.
+A normal compressor with a side-chain input.
 The envelope follower can be mixed with the `FRQ` in to produce some pinging harmonics by the output `FRQ` (modified by the envelope), along with a high pass filter which can be tuned down for a `Q` boost and sub-base cut.
 The `MIX` brings a compressed `OUT` back upto normalized levels like an auto-computed make up gain.
 The amount of applied compression could more accurately be the envelope applied via the `ENV` control to the `FRQ` chain.
 This chain also applies to the `CUT` to slide up the corner frequency of the high-pass filter.

 The `CUT` filter is perhaps the most interesting bit of the design.
 The range of the control is slanted towards sun-octaves, while the `Q` has been somewhat limited as it is applied post compression.
 It makes a nice effect when compression "breathing" is swept using `CUT` and `ENV` controls to balance the style.